Incline walking vs running: which is better for fat loss?

 The good thing about incline walking and running is they are both free.
 The only potential cost is the price of a treadmill, but check out our best treadmills guide to help you find something within your budget.

 Bennett says: “Investing in a decent pair of walking or running shoes is also important.
-If you can also stretch to a fitness watch, then that way you can track distance/calories and other metrics to improve on and give you the motivation to push that little bit harder.”
+If you can also stretch to a fitness tracker, then that way you can track distance/calories and other metrics to improve on and give you the motivation to push that little bit harder.”

 Incline walking vs running: benefits